Homecoming

 desouk kafr ibrahim Egypt

 After my stay abroad, I returned to my hometown, which I had missed sorely, and everything seemed even more splendorous than prior to my departure.
 The trees were tall and their flowers had bloomed.
 The birds warbled beautifully.
 The air was pure to such an indescribable extent that it served as a cure to several respiratory diseases.
 I had spent the better part of my halcyon youth and probably the best days of my life in this small town.
 While away, I had hankered to go back so strongly that I ended up having to bust a gut just to enjoy my stay abroad after a fashion.
 On top of that, one day I learned that my mother had fallen ill.
 There is nothing like knowing your doting mother is suffering while you are far away from her to make you feel less than enthusiastic about embarking on new adventures.
-I had just been offered a position as a physician in my hometown, and my new priority was to make certain that every resident received the ...Read more
+I had just been offered a position as a physician in my hometown, and my new priority was to make certain that every resident received ...Read more

 Eager to Die